In our “How to remove ink stains” series, we now will address what needs to be done when ink stains end up on the fabric of your sofa.

 Previously, we mentioned using plain white vinegar to clean your stain.
 But for your sofa, there is an edit to the recipe.

-It is a little challenge to remove ink from any fabric.
+It is a little challenging to remove ink from any fabric.
 Thus using plain white vinegar will not work to remove the stain.

 - 1 tbsp of Liquid Dish Soap

 - Get a piece of a soft cloth and wet it in the vinegar solution that you just created.

 - Dab the ink stain area with your soft cloth that you just drenched in the vinegar solution.